-- If you are already seller, you can show people how to sell their crafts online through an Etsy Store.
+- If you are already a seller, you can show people how to sell their crafts online through an Etsy Store.

 - Are you in the business of creating handmade items?
 Show others how they can make something using the supplies purchased from Etsy.

 - Just bought something from Etsy?
-Write a product review about the item, elaborating the pros and cons of the item from your personal point of view.
+Write a product review about the item, elaborating on the pros and cons of the item from your personal point of view.

 From there, you can refine the key phrases based on their level of competitiveness.
 Writing a topic that is least competitive yet popular, can potentially boost your content ranking and publishing this content regularly can help Google to understand what your site is all about.
 The Jaaxy keyword tool is a simple-to-use program and it’s highly efficient at showing the competition metric used for organic ranking.